Angela Braly

 Angela Fick Braly (born July 2, 1961) is an American executive.
 She served as president and chief executive officer of WellPoint (now Elevance Health), a large U.S.-based provider of health insurance, and was a member of the company's board of directors.
-She assumed those responsibilities on June 1, 2007, following several high-profile roles for the company.
-She resigned in August 2012 due to shareholder criticism.
-Since May 2016, she has been a member of the board of directors of ExxonMobil.
+She assumed those responsibilities on June 1, 2007, following several high-profile roles for the company.Braly has served on the board of directors for Exxon Mobil, Brookfield Asset Management, Procter & Gamble, and Lowe's.

 Early life

 Angela Braly received her undergraduate degree from Texas Tech University in 1982 and her Juris Doctor from Southern Methodist University School of Law.
 She graduated from Richardson High School in 1979.